ArduPilot/UDPProxy/README.md

 - Uses MAVLink2 signed connections from the support engineer
 - Uses normal UDP/TCP forwarding in users GCS
 - Supports both TCP and UDP, including mixed connections
-- Supports WebSocket TCP connections on support engineer side
+- Supports WebSocket and WebSocket+SSL TCP connections for both user and support engineer
-- supports up to 8 simultaneous connections on TCP by support engineer
+- supports up to 8 simultaneous connections by support engineer

 ## How It Works